-In the Company's financial statements, investments in subsidiary undertakings are stated at cost, less provision for any diminution in value.
+Investments in subsidiary undertakings are stated at cost, less provision for any diminution in value

 Stocks

 Stocks are stated at the lower of cost and net realisable value.
 Cost of metal stocks comprises the material value at the time of purchase.
 Direct processing costs and appropriate overhead expenses are added to bring the stocks to their present location and stage of production reached.